 The house dining program is a unified system.
-Any student on a meal plan may eat in any of the dining halls: Baker, The Howard Dining Hall in Maseeh, McCormick, Next House and Simmons.
+Any student on a meal plan may eat in any of the dining halls: Baker House, The Howard Dining Hall in Maseeh Hall, McCormick Hall, Next House and Simmons Hall.
 NOTE: The Howard Dining Hall in Maseeh Hall is the only house dining hall to offer lunch.
 To see the location of these residences—as well as the location of retail dining operations on the MIT Campus—refer to the online map or download the MIT Dining Meal Estate map as a PDF.

 How will I be billed?
 Can I change plans during the year?

 At the start of each semester, students will be billed for half of the annual cost.
 You may not rollover unused meal credits from one semester to the next.

 The change period for spring 2014 ends on February 13, 2014.
 Note that you may not switch to a meal plan with a lower commitment than the minimum required for your class year.